shayne/go-wsl2-host/README.md

 # go-wsl2-host

+> Take a look at https://github.com/shayne/wsl2-hacks for things like auto-starting services, running commands when the VM boots and making localhost ports accessible

 A workaround for accessing the WSL2 VM from the Windows host.

 This program installs as a service and runs under the local user account.
 It automatically updates your Windows hosts file with the WSL2 VM's IP address.